 8. Yerba Mate And Your Bones

-This should be more research, but some data shows that drinking yerba mate increases your bones density.
+This should be more researched, but preliminary research shows that drinking yerba mate increases your bones density.

 And the cool thing is that those women didn’t even exercise.